wsydney76/craft-elementmap5/README.md

 ## History/Motivation

+The type of websites we build often have complex relationships between elements, like entries, matrix blocks, categories, assets, products, etc.

+It was crucial to see these relationships in the Control Panel, so that authors can easily find related content, and editors can see where elements are used.

-This started years as an enhanced fork of the abandoned Element Map plugin for Craft CMS 3, was kept alive for Craft 4/5, then became part of the [Extras bundle](https://github.com/wsydney76/extras).
+This plugin started years ago as an enhanced fork of the abandoned Element Map plugin for Craft CMS 3, was kept alive for Craft 4/5, then became part of the [Extras bundle](https://github.com/wsydney76/extras).
 That was a bit over the top, so it was split out again into its own plugin.

 Partially refactored, with some enhancements (and probably some new bugs).